jonocarroll/wp_content/_drafts/2018-10-16-even-more-images-as-xaxis-labels.md

 One of these posts was recently shared again by the amazing <a href="https://twitter.com/dataandme">#rstats amplifier Mara Averick</a> (if you're not following her on Twitter, you're missing out) and <a href="https://twitter.com/baptiste_auguie">@baptiste_auguie</a> (the saviour of the previous implementation) mentioned that he had seen a 'hack' to get chemical symbols as a categorical axis label using <code>tikzDevice</code>.
 That package leverages [latex]\LaTeX[/latex] (of which I am _very_ familiar, having written my PhD thesis entirely in [latex]\LaTeX[/latex]many moons ago) to treat all of the text in an image into rendered output, assuming that it contains valid [latex]\LaTeX[/latex] commands.

-The example code is straightforward enough
+The <a href="https://groups.google.com/forum/#!topic/ggplot2/OPhpWtVcwtY">example code</a> is straightforward enough

 [code brush="r"]
 options(tikzLatexPackages =